Sinfinite01/NetworkX-Multiparte-Demo/readme.md

 **Additional Resources**

-For more information about the development process and the inspiration behind this project, refer to the following Stack Overflow post:
+For more information about the development process and the inspiration behind this project, refer to the following Stack Overflow post that this post is a direct answer to:

 [How to use the `pos` argument in NetworkX to create a flowchart-style graph](https://stackoverflow.com/questions/39801880/how-to-use-the-pos-argument-in-networkx-to-create-a-flowchart-style-graph)